AndreaDiotallevi/CV/README.md

 #### Responsibility and accountability

-I take ownership for the work I do personally and as a team, accepting accountability for the results.
+I take ownership for the work I do personally and as part of a team, accepting accountability for the results.
 At Proctor and Matthews Architects, I was responsible for the construction detailed design and site inspections of [John Dower House](https://www.proctorandmatthews.com/project/john-dower-house-cheltenham), contributing to the final completion of the building while managing a professional relationship with the contractor.

-#### Focus and analytical mindset
+#### Focus and balance under pressure

-As a pianist and music composer I have learned how to stay focused for long hours and break down a complex tasks into smaller more tangible ones.
+I have a naturally calm mindset that allows me to handle stressful situations with objectivity and rationality.
+As a pianist I have learned how to stay focused for long hours and practiced how to perform in front of a big audience, without losing control of my thought process.

 #### Indipendent learning mentality and initiative to practice new technologies